 When the SCC declined to hear Ecojustice’s Trans Mountain challenge, it also announced it would not hear a number of separate cases, brought by First Nations, another environmental organization, and a group of young people.
 All of these cases would have challenged the pipeline expansion on environmental law grounds.

-If the Nations do appeal, however, Ecojustice would not be involved in that litigation.
+Ecojustice is not involved in that litigation.

 The SCC decision not to hear Ecojustice’s case is another blow to the future of the Southern Resident killer whales — but it’s also important to remember that the Trans Mountain expansion isn’t the only threat to this endangered population.